Toward Scalable Audio Description Quality Control: A Workflow for Evaluating Human and VLM Raters: Abstract

 \section{Abstract}

-Digital video is central to communication, education, and entertainment, but without audio description (AD), blind and low-vision audiences are excluded.
-While crowdsourced platforms and vision-language-models (VLMs) expand AD production, quality is rarely checked systematically.
-Existing evaluations rely on NLP metrics and short-clip guidelines, leaving questions about what constitutes quality for full-length content and how to assess it at scale.
-To address these questions, we first developed a multi-dimensional assessment framework for uninterrupted, full-length video, grounded in professional guidelines and refined by accessibility specialists.
-Second, we integrated this framework into a comprehensive methodological workflow, utilizing Item Response Theory, to assess the proficiency of VLM and human raters against expert-established ground truth.
-Findings suggest that while VLMs can approximate ground-truth ratings with high alignment, their reasoning was found to be less reliable and actionable than that of human respondents.
-These insights show the potential of hybrid evaluation systems that leverage VLMs alongside human oversight, offering a path towards scalable AD quality control.
+Digital video is central to communication, education, and entertainment, but without audio description (AD), blind and low-vision users are excluded.
+While crowdsourced platforms and vision-language models (VLMs) expand AD production, quality is rarely checked systematically.
+Existing evaluations rely on NLP metrics and short-clip guidelines, leaving open the question of how to assess long-form AD quality at scale.
+To address this, we developed a methodological workflow using Item Response Theory to evaluate VLM and human rater proficiency against expert-established ground truth.
+Evaluations were based on a six-dimensional framework, grounded in professional guidelines and shaped by insights from our accessibility experts and blind consultants.
+Findings suggest that top-performing VLMs can approximate ground-truth ratings at levels comparable to human raters.
+However, qualitative analysis reveals that VLM reasoning is less reliable and actionable than that of human respondents.
+These insights underscore the potential of hybrid evaluation systems that leverage VLMs alongside human oversight, offering a path toward scalable AD quality control.